Ali Rezai: West Virginia University Rockefeller Neuroscience Institute (2017-present)

 In September 2017, Rezai was appointed by West Virginia University (WVU), with the backing of US Senator Jay Rockefeller of the Rockefeller family, as the incoming director of the newly formed Rockefeller Neuroscience Institute (RNI).
 He was tasked with leading the patient care, research, and education at the institute.
 The appointment also made him executive chair and vice president of neurosciences for WVU Medicine, as well as WVU Medicine's associate dean and John D. Rockefeller IV professor in neuroscience.

 On November 15, 2018, a team of investigators at RNI conducted the nation's first study with a tiny, pill-like micropellet implant made of a non-addictive, non-steroid medication that was placed into a patient's lower back to combat chronic pain caused from sciatica.
 Also in 2018, Rezai and a team of neuroscientists at WVU began research into wearable technology and a health app that monitors biometrics of patients to detect and predict the progression of neurological and mental health conditions.
 In 2018, at WVU, Rezai was lead researcher of the first US human FDA trial using focused ultrasound technology to open the blood brain barrier and reduce beta amyloid plaques in Alzheimer's disease.

 As principal investigator in a National Institute on Drug Abuse (NIDA) funded study to evaluate deep brain stimulation for treatment of opioid addiction, in 2019, Rezai led a team that surgically implanted a DBS chip into the nucleus accumbens part of the brain to reduce cravings.
 The operation was a first-in-the-US clinical trial using deep brain stimulation for patients with treatment-resistant opioid use disorder, and garnered the attention of media outlets like BBC and the Washington Post.

 He continues to serve as WVU's Associate Dean of Neuroscience, as well as executive chairman and director of the Rockefeller Neuroscience Institute.

 Innovations and research

 The holder of 60 US patents as of 2023, Rezai is involved with the study and implementation of neuromodulation procedures and devices in academia, government, and business.
 Rezai specializes in functional neurosurgery, neuromodulation, and "neurosurgical management" of patients with movement disorders, chronic pain and "neurobehavioral psychiatric disorders."
 Much of his research, papers and patents involve neuromodulation, deep brain stimulation (DBS), neurostimulation and focused ultrasound technology to treat disorders such as Parkinson's, Alzheimer's, and addiction.

 He has also studied and developed monitoring technology for a variety of public health purposes.
-By 2024, osthe had been a principal or co-investigator on eight grants funded by the National Institutes of Health.
+By 2024, he had been a principal or co-investigator on eight grants funded by the National Institutes of Health.

+In November 2025, Rezai oversaw the launch of the first "Brain Health Collaboratory" at RNI, merging clinical care, AI-powered research, and continuous data generation to accelerate the discovery and delivery of non-drug neurotherapies.
+Integrated into RNI’s clinical workflows, Spectris, Cognito Therapeutics’ investigative at-home neuroprotective device, incorporates non-invasive gamma frequency light and sound stimulation to evoke brain activity patterns associated with learning and memory.